 A travelogue profiling all 20 towns within Marion County, Oregon

 Several years ago, four historic houses at the intersection of Mission and Liberty streets were demolished due to the neglect of the owner.
 This prominent location has been an empty eye-sore since then.
 A bungalow style medical office, in keeping with the architecture of this Gaiety Hill/Bush’s Pasture Park Historic District, is projected for this property.
 The architect’s rendering is seen above.
 A Historic Landmarks Commission Design Review was conducted on September 15, 2016.
-The decision to approve the building awaits a zone variance hearing.
-This will be considered by the city on September 20 .
+The decision to approve the building awaited a zone variance which was obtained in October.
+Construction plans have not been announced.

 Walking in Grant Neighborhood